csalway-invicara/github-scanner/README.md

-# Github scanner
+# Github Scanner

 ## Notes

-- Github has a rate-limit set of 5000 requests and hour.
+- Github has a rate-limit set of 5000 requests per hour - which you will hit often!
 - A complete database (as of 10 Sep 2025) can be downloaded from [One Drive](https://invicara-my.sharepoint.com/:u:/p/christian_salway/EcpXFfNILjZJv46fOYfW51UBOzVEPgcjGw6M5YCqvOlAZA?e=cbd0vd)

 ## Setup

-Create an `.env` file with the following keys
+Create a `.env` file in the root with the following keys:

 ```
 GITHUB_ORG="Invicara"